If you suffer from a weak immune system, water fasting is one of the best things you can do to strengthen it.

 So how does water fasting strengthen your immune system, and how can you apply it to illness?

 When your digestive system shuts down through fasting, much of the energy normally devoted to digestion is redirected to the immune system.
-This is because your immune system is responsible for autolysis: effectively, the process of ‘house-cleaning’ which takes place during a fast, in which unhealthy, damaged and old cells are broken down into their constituent biochemical elements and either recycled or burned up for energy.
+This is because your immune system is responsible for autolysis: the process of ‘house-cleaning’ which takes place during a fast, in which unhealthy, damaged and old cells are broken down into their constituent biochemical elements and either recycled or burned up for energy.
 For during a fast, your body depends on more than just the energy derived through the fat-burning of ketosis.
 It searches out all possible sources of energy.
 This includes bacteria and viruses, as well as certain types of tumors and cysts.
 It’s also the reason that old physical injuries can clear up during a fast, as your body consumes scar tissue as well.
 Similarly, newer injuries tend to heal more quickly.
 In his book on fasting, Dr. Joel Fuhrman poignantly describes how he successfully undertook a 46-day water fast in order to heal a serious leg injury.

 Anyone considering applying a water fast to a cold or the flu is bound to ask: ‘how long is such a fast likely to last?’
 There’s no fixed answer here.
 The more experienced in fasting you are, the quicker your body will shut down the digestive system and begin to fight the illness.
 Also, the more virulent the pathogen, the longer you’ll need to fast.
 If you begin the fast early enough, one or two days may suffice for minor colds.
-Around three days is more likely for the flu.
+I find that around three days is more likely for the flu.
 For something as serious as typhoid, the famous Dr. Herbert Shelton says that a fast of 7-10 days is enough, with patients stabilizing around the third or fourth day (The Science and Fine Arts of Fasting, p.
 429).
 In any case, it will take experience in applying water fasting to minor illnesses before you’re able to get a better feel for how you react and how long you’ll need.
 Every illness is different.
 Every fast is different.
 Practice makes perfect!